inplayer-org/docs/docs/in-app-authentication.md

 Example

-First, you should edit your plist file with your URL Scheme by adding the following lines:

-Second, in the controller where you want to introduce the social login, you can call the method `getSocialUrls` with the same URL Scheme you have inserted in your plist file:
+In your plist file controller, where you want to introduce the social login, call the method `getSocialUrls`:

 ```java
 InPlayer.Account.getSocialUrls(redirectUri: "app.inplayer://", success: { (socialUrls) in